-- Khaki (tan) or navy pants only (traditional, classic cut-moderate flare cut acceptable). - Shorts must be navy or khaki at a reasonable length (no more than 6" or dollar bill-length above the knee). - Must fit properly not too tight, no saggy pants, no yoga pants allowed.

-• No holes are allowed in pants, shorts or jeans.
+- Khaki (tan) or navy pants only (traditional, classic cut-moderate flare cut acceptable). - Shorts must be navy or khaki at a reasonable length (no more than 6" or dollar bill length above the knee).
+Shorts with belt loops must be worn with a belt. - Must fit properly not too tight, no saggy pants, no stretch pants allowed. - No holes/shredding are allowed in pants, shorts, or jeans.